mishedone/mo-flash-cards/README.md

 ### Current progress

-There are not many things implemented so far but I've laid down the foundations - the current project is a single-page application built with React and there is also an API layer that lives in [another repository](https://github.com/mishedone/mo-flash-cards-api) and feeds it with data.
+There are not many things implemented so far but I've laid down the foundations - the current project is a single-page application built with Vue.js and there is also an API layer that lives in [another repository](https://github.com/mishedone/mo-flash-cards-api) and feeds it with data.

 I am looking forward to polishing the application frontend with Bootstrap 4 and adding some basic